KanakPendse14/Summer-olympics-visualizations/README.md

 * Country: Country to which the winning athlete represents
 * Event Gender: (Male, Female or Common Event)
 * Medal: Medal Awarded(eg. Bronze, Silver, Gold)

+## Check the .pynb file to see the plots and Analysis